domgurvic/ml_mmpa/README.md

 Where <path> is the .csv SMILES file and <string> will be the name of file produced by mmpa in the format: string_final.csv

+That will produce output in the form of: <string>_final_index.csv which is an output of transforms and related property change